drlsn/gwent-clone-api-doc/README.md

 - [Software Engineering TutorialsPoint](https://www.tutorialspoint.com/software_engineering/index.htm) - software engineering concepts
 - [C4 Model](https://c4model.com/) - for visualising software architecture

-&nbsp;&nbsp;&nbsp;&nbsp; As for the chronology of actions, along with the design progress I am also going to do some experimental coding / pseudocoding and try to map gathered domain or infrastructure knowledge onto the code in order to understand more how it should work, in a naive approach first as a separate mini project or maybe straight into the target one.
+&nbsp;&nbsp;&nbsp;&nbsp; As for the chronology of actions, along with the design progress I am also going to do some experimental coding/pseudocoding and try to map gathered domain or infrastructure knowledge onto the code in order to understand more how it should work, in a naive approach first as a separate mini project or maybe straight into the target one.
 It applies for the logic layer of the game as well as for infrastructure - obviously I should learn how various technologies works to make a use of it.

 &nbsp;&nbsp;&nbsp;&nbsp; Eventually, the architecture will be dictated by many factors though, not just game rules.
 In software architecture there exists is a concept of architectural drivers, the four groups are:
 - Functional requirements